-Online Homework:
+Online Homework (Edfinity):

-All of your assignments will be located in Moodle.
-Online homework will be completed and submitted electronically in Moodle.
-Often we will be using Edfinity (see below).
-You must register for Edfinity through MOODLE!!
+Online homework will be completed and submitted electronically using Edfinity.
+You must register for this through MOODLE!!
 To get 100% on your homework, you must turn it in on time.
 You may turn in work (up to two days late) for 80% of the points.